 Alex gives his aunt some ideas to help her out—like adding danger and suspense.
 But books can’t just be interesting.
 They also have to be believable.
 Soon Alex recruits his friends to help him act out scenes so he can describe all the important details.
 He’s even getting plot twists from a mysterious stranger (who might also be a ghost).
 Too late, Alex discovers that being a real-life stunt double for a fictional character can land you in terrible trouble—even if your friends are laughing their heads off!

 Betsy Uhrig was born and raised in Greater Boston, where she lives with her family and way more books than you are picturing.
 She graduated from Smith College with a degree in English and has worked in publishing ever since.
 She writes books for children instead of doing things that aren’t as fun.
-Double the Danger and Zero Zucchini is her first novel.
-Normally she goes out of her way to avoid danger and has nothing against zucchini.
-Visit her online at BetsyUhrig.com or on Twitter @BetsyUhrig.
+Betsy is the author of Double the Danger and Zero Zucchini and Welcome to Dweeb Club.
+Visit her at BetsyUhrig.com for more information about her books and her cats.

 Publisher: Margaret K. McElderry Books (September 22, 2020)